A breakdown of Canada's isolation sites as details are revealed on hotel requirements

 As the federal government rolls out new restrictions to prevent contagious mutations of the COVID-19 virus from crossing the border, more travellers are set to be sent to hotels and other facilities to serve at least part of their mandatory 14-day quarantine.

-Under the new rules, which are expected to take effect soon, returning travellers will have to take a COVID-19 test at the airport at their own expense.
+Under the new rules, which will take effect on Feb.
+22, returning travellers will have to take a COVID-19 test at the airport at their own expense.
 They're then required to spend the first three days of their quarantine at a supervised hotel while awaiting their results, and foot the bill for their stay, expected to cost upwards of $2,000.

 Those with negative results can serve the remainder of their two-week quarantine at home, while those with positive tests will be sent to government designated facilities.